The Aeropex are an upgrade in every way compared to older bone conduction headphones with improved sound, battery, and

 The price of perfect situational awareness is the slightly worse sound quality, and for sports situations, that sacrifice is more than worth it.

 Why Buy AfterShokz Aeropex?

 Because they are the best bone conduction headphones to date (August 2019).
 They’re are a fantastic choice for many sports situations where you need awareness.

 With the price tag of around $160, they aren’t cheap but priced similarly to other high-end workout headphones.

 These are perfect for serious athletes who need a quality pair of headphones that fit, are fully waterproof, work when needed without problems, and offer awareness.
-And, are enjoyable for listening to music of course.
+And, are enjoyable for listening to the music of course.